Dmitry Rybolovlev: Greece

 In April 2013, Ekaterina Rybolovlev's trust bought a group of companies from the Greek heiress Athina Onassis Roussel.
-The assets included the 74 acre Greek island of Skorpios and its smaller islet, Sparti.
+The assets included the 74-acre Greek island of Skorpios and its smaller islet, Sparti.
 The sale price was reported as $154 million.
-In October 2018, Dmitry Rybolovlev started a major development project on the island with the aim to transform it into a luxury resort.
+In October 2018, Dmitry Rybolovlev started a major development project on the island with the aim of transforming it into a luxury resort.
 The total investment in the project amounts to €184 million.
 The work was supposed to end in 2020.
 At the beginning of 2021, the completion date was shifted to 2024.
 The investment in the resort was estimated at €165 million, and the estimated price of a weekly rental was estimated at €1 million.

-On 8 November 2021, the Co-Ordination Authority of the Peloponnese, Western Sterea Hellas, and Ionian islands prefecture, after a petition was submitted by a number of inhabitants of nearby Lefkada island, annulled a permit allowing enlargement works on the Skorpios small port.
+On 8 November 2021, the Co-Ordination Authority of the Peloponnese, Western Sterea Hellas, and Ionian Islands prefecture, after a petition was submitted by a number of inhabitants of nearby Lefkada island, annulled a permit allowing enlargement works on the Skorpios small port.
 Representatives of the Rybolovlev investment company declared that they would appeal the decision.